appt-org/appt-website/src/data/code-samples/en/accessibility-announcement/net-maui.md

 # Accessibility announcement - .NET MAUI

-.NET MAUI has built-in support for posting accessibility announcements to the `TalkBack` or `VoiceOver` engine.
+In MAUI, there is built-in support for posting accessibility announcements to the `TalkBack` or `VoiceOver` engine.

 ```csharp
 SemanticScreenReader.Default.Announce("Appt announcement");